Satyajeet745/IPL-Match-Analysis-EDA/README.md

 ## 💡 Key Insights

 **1. Team Performance**
 Gujarat topped the standings with **12 wins**, followed by Rajasthan (10), and Bangalore and Lucknow (9 each).
-Chennai and Mumbai struggled, with only **4 wins each** — a sharp fall from their usual form in past seasons.
+Chennai and Mumbai struggled, with only **4 wins each** — a sharp fall from their usual form.

 **2. Toss Decision**
 Teams overwhelmingly chose to **field first** after winning the toss — **59 of 74 times (79.7%)**, versus only 15 choosing to bat.
 This points to chasing-friendly conditions across the season.